Zookal/dataengineer_test/ANSWERS.md

   * For the data warehouse store, I'll pick a columnar database like Redshift which was optimized for analytics and aggregation, also good performance for read-heavy workloads.
     It can also tolerate late data, ie. if we have late data from a dimensional attribute in which our fact table depends on.
-We can decide proceed it to Redshift instead of isolating it for later processing, this is because redshift does not enforce constraints.
+We can decide to proceed it to Redshift instead of isolating it for later processing, this is because redshift does not enforce constraints.
 Also, I used Postgres in my current build, so migrating knowledge base as well as our resources won't be a painful process.